 Take your time

-If you are planning to trade-in your old vehicle, start by finding out the value of it.
-You can look online for a range of value based on the vehicle, mileage, condition and how old it is.
-Knowing how much it is worth before going to the dealership will help prevent the dealer from valuing it less than it is worth.
 Additionally, resist the temptation to spruce it up before trading it in.
 When you go into a dealership with the vehicle detailed, it makes it seem like you are prepared to buy a new vehicle that day.
-There is no need to fix minor things on the car before trading it because most of the time, the dealership can fix it for a lot cheaper if it is something minor.
-Lastly, do not mention it to the dealer until the end of the buying process incase of the dealer using this information against you when looking into price of a new vehicle.
+There is no need to fix minor things on the car before trading it in, as the dealership can probably fix it for a lot cheaper than you.
+Lastly, do not mention it to the dealer until the end of the buying process so that they don’t try to use this information against you when looking into the price of a new vehicle.